-Meter ID - Change the meter ID from 0, which is the default value and is reserved for diplaying all detected meters, to a specific meter ID which you like to be displayed.
+Meter ID - Change the meter ID from 0, which is the default value and is reserved for displaying all detected meters, to a specific meter ID which you would like to be displayed.

 Log data to file - Save the decoded messages in a TXT file.
 You can use the saved data for post processing.

 The following figures illustrate how the GUI displays the meter readings.